Countries

 Termination and severance

 Most states consider employment to be at will, which means that an employee can be terminated at any time for any reason as long as it’s not illegal.
-Neither notice nor severance is required; however, many employers do give notice, severance or both.
-Severance is often based on seniority and/or the total number of years worked for that employer.
+Severance pay is not legally required in most states, but it is often included in employment agreements or benefits packages.
+Many employers do give notice, severance pay, or both, even though it is not mandated by law.
+Severance pay is often based on seniority and/or the total number of years worked for that employer.

 Employers are not required to compensate employees for unused vacation days accrued unless specified in a contract or collective bargaining agreement.
 Some states require that the employer pay the employee for all outstanding wages, including unused vacation time if required, immediately upon termination.